L'Arroseur Arrosé: Copies and imitations

 As copyright law was neither enforced nor yet well-defined for the emerging art of cinema, it was common both for competing filmmakers to reshoot a popular film short and for distributors to duplicate a film print to show as their own.
 Through these practices, L'Arroseur Arrosé was copied several times and released under a number of different titles in both France and the United States, including at least one remake by the Lumières themselves.
 Little is known about most of these copies, although one remake was filmed by Georges Méliès, titled L'Arroseur, in 1896.
 In Britain, The Biter Bit was released in 1899.
 French New Wave director François Truffaut later included an homage to the gag in his 1958 film, Les Mistons.
 Fragments of the film are included in a Soviet comedy western "A Man from the Boulevard des Capucines".
+The 2025 Bi Gan film "Resurrection" includes a similar gag as well as a projection of the film in its entirety in the background of a scene.

 Current status

 Given its age, this short film is available to freely download from the Internet.
 It has also featured in a number of film collections including Landmarks of Early Film Volume 1.